2024 HURRICANE SEASON: DAMAGE AND RECOVERY UPDATES FOR THE CARIBBEAN ISLANDS

 Status: All clear

-Dominica’s neighborhoods felt the brunt of the storm, and were just rounding back to something approaching normal when the pandemic hit.
+Dominica’s neighborhoods felt the brunt of the 2018 storms, and were just rounding back to something approaching normal when the pandemic hit.

 The country is currently allowing travelers from the U.S. with no restrictions.